giovannitakeshisesta/South-Park-The-Game/readme.md

 ```
 #
 ## Release or Throw a guest
-If the player is holding a guest and Space is pressed, if there are cows in the canvas, the guest will fly to them; if there are no cows in the canvas, the guest will be released.
+If the player is holding a guest and Space is pressed, if there are cows in the canvas, the guest will fly at them; if there are no cows in the canvas, the guest will be released.

 ```JS
 throwGuest(){